I love TQTs!

 The Birth of TQTs

 In 2019, I and my mentor Lekelia (Kiki) Jenkins (Arizona State University) were grappling with the issue of alignment between active-learning exercises and summative assessments.
-Would students engage in interactive activities that did not directly relate to problems they would face on subsequent exams?
-Working together via Sue Wick's PALM Network, Kiki and I were incorporating more active learning into my Human Anatomy & Physiology courses, but we were stymied by the alignment issue, for which the field of science education seemed to lack scalable solutions.
+Would students engage in activities that did not directly relate to problems they would face on subsequent exams?
+Working together via Sue Wick's PALM Network, Kiki and I were adding more active learning to my Human Anatomy & Physiology courses, but we were stymied by the alignment issue, for which the field of science education seemed to lack scalable solutions.

 What is a TQT?